 Spring!
-Thats the time you can go skiing up the mountain in the morning and than have a swim and a sun bath at the nearby outdoor pool.
+That`s the time you can go skiing up the mountain in the morning and then have a swim and a sun bath at the nearby outdoor pool.
 The days are getting longer, the sun is feeling stronger and the temperatures during the day are rising.
 For the people who don’t leave the cities, in April the winter is already forgotten and the time for a seaside holiday is approaching.
 But those who love the mountains are looking forward to that period, when the snow is giving space to the green grass and blossoming flowers in the higher parts of Balkan, Rila and Pirin mountain ranges.

 It is good to be prepared on what conditions to expect when planning a hiking trip in the mountains of Bulgaria during the Spring months – April, May and June.
 It might be just a day trip or a week-long hut-to-hut trekking itinerary.
 Of course, the conditions vary from year to year as well as depend on the current mountain range and the average altitudes you plan to hike on.
 For example, you may expect to find good hiking conditions in the Rhodopes in late April, but if you want to visit Rila and Pirin during this time, better take your skis or snowshoes.